ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 |
 | ## Testing User Supplied Components
 |
-| The easiest way to test user supplied components is to access them via `getFrameworkComponentInstance`.
+| The easiest way to test user supplied components is to access them via the grid API.
 |
 | For example, given the following code:
 |